EB-1 Green Card Lawyers

 Here is a breakdown of the basic mandatory fees you will encounter while pursuing an EB-1 green card:

-• $700 I-140 basic filing fee.
+• $715 I-140 basic filing fee + $300 or $600 towards the Asylum Program fee (the higher amount applies if the employer has 26 or more full time employees).
 If an employer is filing on your behalf, they will be responsible for this fee.

 You should also factor other costs into your EB-1 processes such as traveling costs and attorney fees.
 You can see our flat rate for employment-based green cards on our fees page.